Change Indicator

 Why This Indicator Matters

-Adequate prenatal care can help women learn about important steps they can take to ensure a healthy pregnancy and increase the likelihood of having a healthy baby.
+Adequate prenatal care can help pregnant people learn about important steps they can take to ensure a healthy pregnancy and increase the likelihood of having a healthy baby.

 show more